Creating A Character

 Hardy (an ancestor who was daring)

-Step 4: Choose whether to have latent magic.
+Step 4: Choose whether to opt out of latent magic

 Step 5: Choose your stats.